-- 1.5 The Council adopts the key recommendations of CIPFA's Treasury Management in the Public Services: Code of Practice (the Code), as described in Section 5 of the Code. - 1.6 Accordingly, the Council will create and maintain, as the cornerstones for effective treasury management:- - A treasury management policy statement, stating the policies, objectives and approach to risk management of its treasury management activies - Suitable treasury management practices (TMPs), setting out the manner in which the Council will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities. - 1.7 Full Council will receive reports on its treasury management policies, practices and activities including, as a minimum, an annual strategy and plan in advance of the year, a mid-year review and an annual report after its close. - 1.8 The Council delegates responsibility for the implementation and monitoring of its treasury management policies and practices to Audit Committee and for the execution and administration of treasury management decisions to the Assistant Director (Finance and Corporate Services) who will act in accordance with the organisation's policy statement and TMPs and CIPFA's standard of Professional Practice on Treasury Management. - 1.9 The Council nominates Audit Committee to be responsible for ensuring effective scrutiny of the treasury management strategy and policies. - 1.10 This Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+- 1.5 The Council adopts the key recommendations of CIPFA's Treasury Management in the Public Services: Code of Practice (the Code), as described in Section 5 of the Code. - 1.6 The Authority has invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
+The successful identification, monitoring and control of risk are therefore central to the Authority's treasury management strategy. - 1.7 Accordingly, the Council will create and maintain, as the cornerstones for effective treasury management:- - A treasury management policy statement, stating the policies, objectives and approach to risk management of its treasury management activies - Suitable treasury management practices (TMPs), setting out the manner in which the Council will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities. - 1.8 Full Council will receive reports on its treasury management policies, practices and activities including, as a minimum, an annual strategy and plan in advance of the year, a mid-year review and an annual report after, its close. - 1.9 The Council delegates responsibility for the implementation and monitoring of its treasury management policies and practices to Audit Committee and for the execution and administration of treasury management decisions to the Assistant Director (Finance and Corporate Services) who will act in accordance with the organisation's policy statement and TMPs and CIPFA's standard of Professional Practice on Treasury Management. - 1.10 The Council nominates Audit Committee to be responsible for ensuring effective scrutiny of the treasury management strategy and policies. - 1.11 This Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
 Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation, and any financial instruments entered into to manage these risks.

-- 1.11 This Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
-It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable performance measurement techniques, within the context of effective risk management. - 1.12 The Council's primary objective in relation to investments remains the security of capital.
-The liquidity or accessibility of the Authority's investments followed by the yield earned on investments remain important but are secondary considerations. - 1.13 The Council's borrowing will be affordable, sustainable and prudent and consideration will be given to the management of interest rate risk and refinancing risk.
-The source from which the borrowing is taken and the type of borrowing should allow the Council transparency and control over its debt. - 1.14 The Council is responsible for its treasury decisions and activity.
+- 1.12 This Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
+It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable performance measurement techniques, within the context of effective risk management. - 1.13 The Council's primary objective in relation to investments remains the security of capital.
+The liquidity or accessibility of the Authority's investments followed by the yield earned on investments remain important but are secondary considerations. - 1.14 The Council's borrowing will be affordable, sustainable and prudent and consideration will be given to the management of interest rate risk and refinancing risk.
+The source from which the borrowing is taken and the type of borrowing should allow the Council transparency and control over its debt. - 1.15 The Council is responsible for its treasury decisions and activity.
 No treasury management activity is without risk.
 The successful identification, monitoring and control of risk is an important and integral element of its treasury management activities.
 The main risks to the Council's treasury activities are: - Liquidity Risk (Adequate cash resources) - Market or Interest Rate Risk (Fluctuations in the value of investments) - Inflation Risk (Exposure to inflation) - Credit and Counterparty Risk (Security of Investments) - Refinancing Risk (Impact of debt maturing in future years) - Legal & Regulatory Risk (Compliance with statutory and regulatory requirements)